Yixin-F/MD-LVIO/README.md

 ## MD-LVIO
 ### This repo belongs to my own postgraduate research project, so the whole project will be opensource until I graduate from SEU !!
-- Dynamic-Aware LIO with GPU Accelaration (done)
+- Dynamic-Aware LIO with GPU Accelaration (half-done)
 - Graph-Based Relocalization (done)
 - Multi-Session Map Fusion (done)
 - Object-Level Detection and Update (Todo)